Early Care and Education Projects

 Early Care and Education Projects (ECEP), in conjunction with the Division of Child Care Early Childhood Education (DCCECE) within the Arkansas Department of Human Services, provides statewide training programs for early educators.
-Under the combined leadership of Dr. Bobbie Biggs and Dr. Deniece Honeycutt, the staff strives to provide the most up-to-date training possible to early educators.
-More than 200 trainers around the state deliver courses in a variety of locations including child care centers, public schools, vocational centers, technical institutes, community colleges, and other postsecondary education facilities.
+Under the combined leadership of Dr. Bobbie Biggs and Dr. Deniece Honeycutt, the ECEP staff strives to provide the current and reliable training possible to early educators.
+More than 200 trainers throughout Arkansas deliver courses in a variety of locations including child care centers, public schools, vocational centers, technical institutes, community colleges, and other postsecondary education facilities.

 The Department of Human Services, Division of Child Care and Early Childhood Education, is proposing changes to the Minimum Licensing Requirements for Child Care Centers, Child Care Family Homes, Out of School Time Facilities, and Registered Child Care Family Homes, to comply with legislation during the last two sessions and to clarify specific requirements.
 Links to a summary of changes and to all proposed Minimum Licensing Requirements for each regulation book are provided below.
 The proposed changes in each regulation book are highlighted in yellow.

 At this time we are opening a thirty-day public comment period that will end on September 4, 2018.
 If you have questions or wish to make comments please feel free to contact the Division of Child Care and Early Childhood Education in writing at P.O.
 Box 1437 Slot S-150 Little Rock, AR 72203.
 Your attendance is also welcome at the Public Hearing on August 14, 2018, from 1:00-3:00 PM at Darragh Center Auditorium at the Main Library at 100 Rock Street in Little Rock, AR 72201.

 - Proposed Registered Child Care Family Home Licensing Requirements